Irish nationality law: Subsequent reforms as a republic

-The 1956 Irish Nationality and Citizenship Act, which replaced the earlier 1935 Act, expanded the available pathways to citizenship and allowed more situations to retain it.
+The 1956 Irish Nationality and Citizenship Act, which replaced the earlier 1935 Act, expanded the available pathways to citizenship and the circumstances in which it could be retained.
 Restrictions on holding multiple nationalities were repealed and any Irish citizen who acquired another nationality no longer automatically lost their Irish citizenship.
-Individuals could instead voluntarily choose to renounce their Irish citizenship and any person born in Northern Ireland who did not otherwise acquire Irish citizenship by descent could claim citizenship by making a formal declaration.
+Individuals could instead voluntarily choose to renounce their Irish citizenship.
+Any person born in Northern Ireland who did not otherwise acquire Irish citizenship by descent could claim citizenship by making a formal declaration.
 Foreign wives of male Irish citizens could register as citizens with no further requirements and citizenship became transferable by descent through mothers as well as fathers.
 Although children born overseas to foreign-born Irish citizens were still required to be registered in the Foreign Births Register to claim citizenship, registration was no longer subject to a time limit.
 Registered individuals were deemed to have been Irish citizens backdated to their date of birth, allowing their children born at any time to acquire citizenship as well.

-Foreign husbands of Irish citizens became eligible for citizenship by marriage with an amendment in 1986, but a three-year waiting period was introduced for applicants of either sex before eligible individuals could apply and couples were required to be living together in the same residence.
-Registration in the Foreign Births Register no longer makes citizenship effective from an applicant's date of birth but from the date of registration instead.
+An amendment in 1986 made foreign husbands of Irish citizens eligible for citizenship by marriage, but introduced a three-year waiting period for applicants of either sex and required couples to be living together in the same residence.
+Registration in the Foreign Births Register no longer makes citizenship effective from an applicant's date of birth but from the date of registration.
 The 1986 amendment provided for a six-month transition period ending on 31 December 1986 when registration continued to be backdated, triggering a rush among affected individuals to register before the new rules took effect.
 The sudden large volume of applications became impossible to process before the end of the year, resulting in some individuals losing their entitlement to citizenship from birth.
 A further amendment in 1994 allowed those who had applied during the transition period but did not have their applications processed in time to re-register under the 1956 Act.
-Since 2004, spouses of Irish citizens no longer have a bespoke facilitated path to acquiring citizenship, although they do have a shorter residence requirement than others for naturalisation (domiciled for three of the last five years compared to five of the previous nine years).
+Since 2004, spouses of Irish citizens no longer have a dedicated path to acquiring citizenship, although they do have a shorter residence requirement than others for naturalisation (domiciled for three of the last five years compared to five of the last nine years).